konveyor/enhancements/enhancements/progress-reporting/README.md

 ## Summary

-With the proposed changes, the current migration phases will be divided into high level groups / steps of relevant phases.
+With the proposed changes, the migration controller will expose useful data pertaining to the progress of ongoing migration, likely in the status field of _MigMigration_ CR.
+The MTC UI will be re-designed to incorporate the enhancements, possibly adopting a pipeline like view for showing progress.
+Additionally, the current migration phases will be divided into high level groups / steps of relevant phases.
 The new steps will abstract out some of the details of the migration from the end user.
 The existing phases will only be _hidden_ from the end user, and will still be available in the _MigMigration_ CR for debugging.
-Additionally, the migration controller will expose useful data pertaining to the progress of ongoing migration, likely in the status field of _MigMigration_ CR.
-The MTC UI will be re-designed to incorporate the enhancements, possibly adopting a whole new approach for showing progress.

 ## Motivation